 Strains make up the largest portion of workers’ compensation claims overall, and while a strain may sound like the least of the injuries on this list, they can have lasting repercussions on a worker’s ability to earn future income.
 Repetitive strains and strained muscles resulting in disability occurred most often compared to other workplace injury types, according to the International Journal of Environmental Research and Public Health study.

-The repetitive motions frequently required of warehouse workers, restaurant kitchen staff, and other manual labor professions can cause strains of all kinds.
+While repetitive motions frequently required of warehouse workers, restaurant kitchen staff, and other manual labor professions can cause strains of all kinds, office workers are also susceptible to these types of injury from repetitive computer use.
 Employers can avoid straining injury complaints by teaching proper techniques for handling heavy objects and utilizing equipment that helps take the strain off of workers.
 They can also teach repetitive strain injury prevention by offering workers ample break time to rest or stretch during their shift.

 This content is for general, informational purposes only and is not intended to provide legal, tax, accounting, or financial advice.
 Please obtain expert advice from industry specific professionals who may better understand your business’s needs.
 Read our full disclaimer